Whistleblowing: Public sector whistleblowing

+Public sector whistleblowing is connected to the concept of public service motivation, where a public servant's altruistic alignment to the people or communities they service overrides their adherence to their employer's rules.
+This connection has been demonstrated by research in many different countries, including Poland, Thailand and the United States of America.

 Recognition of the value of public sector whistleblowing has been growing over the last 50 years.
+Many jurisdictions have passed legislation to protect public service whistleblowing in part as a way to address unethical behaviour and corruption within public service agencies.

 In the United States, for example, both state and Federal statutes have been put in place to protect whistleblowers from retaliation.
 The United States Supreme Court ruled that public sector whistleblowers are protected from retaliation by their First Amendment rights.
 After many federal whistleblowers were covered in high-profile media cases, laws were finally introduced to protect government whistleblowers.
 These laws were enacted to help prevent corruption and encourage people to expose misconduct, illegal, or dishonest activity for the good of society.
 People who choose to act as whistleblowers often suffer retaliation from their employer.
 They most likely are fired because they are an at-will employee, which means they can be fired without a reason.
 There are exceptions in place for whistleblowers who are at-will employees.
 Even without a statute, numerous decisions encourage and protect whistleblowing on grounds of public policy.
-Statutes state that an employer shall not take any adverse employment actions any employee in retaliation for a good-faith report of a whistleblowing action or cooperating in any way in an investigation, proceeding, or lawsuit arising under said action.
+Statutes state that an employer shall not take any adverse employment actions against any employee in retaliation for a good-faith report of a whistleblowing action or cooperating in any way in an investigation, proceeding, or lawsuit arising under said action.
 Federal whistleblower legislation includes a statute protecting all government employees.
 In the federal civil service, the government is prohibited from taking, or threatening to take, any personnel action against an employee because the employee disclosed information that they reasonably believed showed a violation of law, gross mismanagement, and gross waste of funds, abuse of authority, or a substantial and specific danger to public safety or health.
 To prevail on a claim, a federal employee must show that a protected disclosure was made, that the accused official knew of the disclosure, that retaliation resulted, and that there was a genuine connection between the retaliation and the employee's action.